-Dial in the temperature you would like the system to

-maintain by rotating the Temperature Control knob.
-Once the comfort level is selected, the system will maintain that level automatically using the heating system.
-Should the desired comfort level require air conditioning, the system will automatically make the
+2. Dial in the temperature you would like the system to maintain by rotating the Temperature Control knob.
+Once the comfort level is selected, the system will maintain that level automatically using the heating

 You will experience the greatest efficiency by simply allowing the system to function automatically.
 Selecting the "O" (OFF) position on the blower control stops the system completely and closes the outside air intake.